Remote Project Management: 8 Killer Hacks To Rock Like A Pro

 Besides this, you can also organise weekly gaming sessions and trivia quizzes.

-Organising a remote book club where all the team members can interact with each other virtually to discuss the book they read every month is also a fantastic tactic.
+Organising a small book club where all the team members can interact with each other virtually to discuss the book they read every month is also a fantastic tactic.

-In remote work methodology, people find it challenging to create and maintain relationships as they don’t have direct face-to-face interactions.
+In remote work methodology, people find creating and maintaining relationships challenging as they don’t have direct face-to-face interactions.

-So, by scheduling social time, you will allow all the members to make an effort to socialise.
+So, by scheduling social time, you will allow all the members to try to socialise.

 You can even create channels for the whole team to discuss different topics like games, movies, books, etc., or whatever they find interesting.